 Abstract

 Food web structure can be characterized by the particular frequencies of subgraphs found within them.
 Although there are thirteen possible configurations of three species subgraphs, some are consistently over-represented in empirical food webs.
 This is a robust pattern that is found across marine, freshwater, or terrestrial environments.
-The preferential elimination of unstable subgraphs during the development of the food web can explain the observed pattern.
-It follows from this simple hypothesis that there should be differences in the stability of different subgraphs, and that stability should be positively correlated to their frequency in food webs.
+The preferential elimination of unstable subgraphs during the assembly of the food web can explain the observed pattern.
+It follows from this hypothesis that there should be differences in the stability of different subgraphs, and that stability should be positively correlated to their frequency in food webs.
 Using 50 food webs collected from a variety of databases I determined the frequency of each of the thirteen possible subgraphs with respect to randomized webs.
 Then by numerical simulation I determined the quasi sign stability (QSS) of each subgraph.
 My results clearly show a positive correlation between QSS and over-representation of the different subgraphs in empirical food webs.

 Introduction

-The ecological networks that are observed in nature are those that are able to persist in a dynamically changing environment.
-Much of the past 40 years of food web ecology has focused on finding those “devious strategies which make for stability in enduring natural systems,” to quote Robert May (1973a).
+.
+Much of the past 40 years of food web ecology has focused on finding the “devious strategies which make for stability in enduring natural systems,” to quote Robert May (1973a).
 There is a clear link between those structures observed in ecological networks (e.g., modularity in food webs and nestedness in mutualistic webs) and the population dynamics of the species that make them up (Drossel et al. 2004, Bastolla et al. 2009, Thébault and Fontaine 2010).
-While large scale network architecture (modularity, nestedness, connectance, etc.) has been the focus of much research in the past, there are many other ways to characterize the structure of an ecological network.
-Here I assess the substructural composition of food webs in light of the stability of their components (three-node subgraphs).
+While large scale emergent properties of networks (modularity, nestedness, connectance, etc.) has been the focus of much research in the past, there are many other ways to characterize the structure of an ecological network.
+Here I assess the substructural composition of food webs in light of the stability of their basic building blocks (three-node subgraphs).

 Larger networks are made up of many smaller subnetworks (hereafter subgraphs) that are assembled together.
 Any large network with N nodes can be decomposed into smaller networks of size 1 to N-1.
-There are thirteen possible (connected, directed) configurations of three nodes, five of which require only single direction links and 8 which combine single and bi-directional links.
+There are thirteen possible (connected, directed) configurations of three nodes, five of which require only single direction links and 8 which combine single and bi-directional links (Figure 1).
 Milo et al. (2002) showed that the observed frequency of these three node configurations varies in different types of networks (e.g., food webs, neural networks, electronic networks, etc.).
 For example, in food webs the tritrophic chain tends to be over-represented compared to random.
 Subgraphs that tend to be over-represented are commonly termed motifs.

 In a study of 16 food webs Stouffer et al. (2007) showed that there were two distinct patterns of the frequency of subgraphs in food webs.
 Most webs (10 of 16) were characterized by over-representation of intra-guild predation and under-representation of apparent and direct competition.
 The other 6 webs were characterized by the opposite pattern.
 Overall most webs tended to have similar relative frequencies of the different subgraphs.